 “Bye!”
 Scott waved.
 “Til next time!
 Ciao!
 Visit never!”

 “Thanks for signing my paper!”
 I threw in.

 “I really liked Age of Camelot!”
 Erik added.
 I ruffled his hair, to his annoyance.

 As Yasmina Efimova stormed out of the manor, I thought about her movie and decided it wasn’t so bad.
 I couldn’t blame her for being a bitch, either.
 Scott was a lot to deal with on his good days; I couldn’t imagine dating someone like him.
 He drove me insane on a daily basis.
 I looked to Scott once I was sure she was gone and out of ear shot.
-“So Tony is mad you stole his girl?”
+“So the mafia don is mad you stole his girl?”
 I teased.

 So, “Oh,” was all I said instead.
 “Okay.”
 There wasn’t much else I could say.
 It made so much sense.
 It also added an entirely new element to all the unfolding drama, and I wasn’t sure what it meant.
 Nothing good, I was certain.
 “Can we trust her?”
 I asked him, changing the subject.

 “Who?
 Oh, Yasmin,” he scoffed.
 “Yeah, probably.
 I mean.
 She’s not evil, she’s just really bitchy.
 She doesn’t want me dead, she just says so all the time.
 Loudly.”